Vzaa/yuvdiff/README.md

 1. Description
 -----------

 This is a simple tool that does visual diff between two raw 4:2:0 YUV files.
-It can also be used as just a YUV player.
+It can also be used as a simple YUV player.

 I wrote this back when I was working on a H.264 encoder.
 I needed a tool to view the diffs between the internally reconstructed frames of the encoder and the frames decoded from the generated H.264 bitstream.